 Immediately after, substances like promethium and tritium were used as a luminous material, and they’re still being used today.

-Nowadays, Super-LumiNova, which is completely non-radioactive and non-toxic, is the most used lume in watchmaking.
+Nowadays, Super-LumiNova, which is entirely non-radioactive and non-toxic, is the most used lume in watchmaking.

 As you can see, radium isn’t completely safe.
 That’s why the use of radium was discontinued in the 1960s.

 But it’s also not as life-threatening as many claim it to be.
 Not a single factory worker got sick after they started wearing protective gear and stopped licking their paintbrush.

 The biggest risk is inhalation or ingestion of radium because alpha particles are harmful inside the body.
-Old lume has often dried out and turned brittle so that’s certainly a risk when you want to relume the hands, for example.
+Aged lume has often dried out and turned brittle, so that’s certainly a risk when you want to relume the hands, for example.

 What do you think of those old radium dials and hands?
 Let me know in the comments below.